duiyuan/dnrm/README.md

 >
 > 1. Fix some issues at first time
 > 2. Rewrite all code with typescript
+> 3. More registry supported

-# nrm2 -- NPM registry manager
+# dnrm -- NPM registry manager

-`nrm2` can help you easy and fast switch between different npm registries, now include: `npm`, `cnpm`, `taobao`, `tencent`.
+`dnrm` can help you easy and fast switch between different npm registries, now include: `npm`, `cnpm`, `taobao`, `tencent`.

 ## How to configure yarn to use private registry ?